Irish Bacon and Cabbage

 1 tablespoon Worcestershire sauce

-off and discard the integument that surrounds it.
-Pat the meat dry with paper
+trim off and discard the integument that surrounds it.
+Pat the meat dry

-towels and sprinkle it all over with half the salt and pepper.
-Dredge with
+with paper towels and sprinkle it all over with half the salt and

-of the pan and the meat on top of it.
-Pile the onion slices on top of the
+center of the pan and the meat on top of it.
+Pile the onion slices on

-with two thicknesses of foil and press the lid down firmly .
-Put the pot in
+pot with two thicknesses of foil and press the lid down firmly .
+Put the

-the oven and bake, undisturbed, for 3 hours.
-Serve the beef hot, with the
+pot in the oven and bake, undisturbed, for 3 hours.
+Serve the beef hot,

 Author's Note: